Jaekpark/ft_containers/Readme.md

 ## Algorithms

 > The header algorithm defines a collection of functions especially designed to be used on ranges of elements.
-They act on containers and privide means for various operations for the contents of the containers. <sup>[1]
+They act on containers and provide means for various operations for the contents of the containers. <sup>[1]

-> Algorithims
+> Algorithms
 >	+ Sorting
 > 	+ Searching
 > 	+ partition